 Let us now look at the steps you need to follow for proper installation:

 - Chock your car or vehicle’s wheels and jack up your vehicle.
 Although jacking is not necessary for all vehicles, it still helps you have a better look at where you are supposed to place your hitch.
 Also, it grants you extra working space.
 It is also important to ensure that your emergency brakes are activated.

 - Look for a suitable place to attach or keep your torch or working lights.
 Aim them at the correct position so you can maximize the brightness of the area you are working on.
 It is also important that you assess the nuts, bolts, screws, and other parts of your vehicle during this process, so that hitch installation is made simpler later on.

-- Place the hitch into the correct position and make sure it’s properly aligned.
+5. Place the hitch into the correct position and make sure it’s properly aligned.
 Once you are sure, install the rest of the hardware that came with it.
-Secure the hitch tightly into place by first screwing up the nuts then, later on, using torque to tighten the nuts.
+Secure the hitch tightly into place by first screwing on the nuts then, later on, using torque to tighten the nuts.
 Also, you may need another person to help lift the device into position.

 How to Remove a Trailer Hitch